LafeLabs/bookofgeometron-2019/pages/README.md

 replicate downward, introduction to the tree, basic page replication: whole page replicates, all the code, not just the media, more on this later

+## Teacher action:

+create a page for the student, demonstrate editing

+## student action:

+edit page made by teacher, make a sub page down from that page, as shown by teacher, edit that page